Supergrid

 Asa Martin - Birmingham

-Full Name: Ellen McKeown
+Full Name: Asa Martin

-• Born: 13 April 1936, Smethwick, Staffordshire, England: Age 15
+• Born: 13 April 1936, Smethwick, Staffordshire, England: Age 16 [15 in 1951}

 • Position: Attacker

-• Rated - 2 - Okay
+• Rated - 2 - Okay {Climbed to 3 in 1952}

 Was a schoolgirl diving Champion before being tempted to Gridball while still at school.
 Was instantly brought into the youthful Birmingham team as one of a crop of talented teenagers in the first competitive season of Gridball.
 Was the youngest player in the Birmingham team on their Senior debut in 1951 and remained ever present on their way to Supergrid where her goal tied the game at 3-3, made her the youngest scorer in the showpiece as well as youngest player, only to see her team go down to a last minute winner.
 The goal also secured for her the bronze bat as third highest scorer of the season with six goals, which also made her Birmingham's top scorer.
 Although Gridballer of the Year Ellen McKeown technically qualified to be Young Player of the Year as well, it was decided that no single player could be awarded both honours in the same season so Martin was picked ahead of a host of other youngsters as the most impressive teen.
+Holds the unique distinction of being the only ever Young Gridballer of the Year as the title was done away with after 1951 due to the youthful make up of the teams.
+Martin was an integral part of the 1952 team until developing Rheumatic Fever in September, which developed into a career threatening Pan carditis which she is currently fighting

 Netminder of The Year